Healthcare Tech Stack for 2026: Key Investments for CIOs

 • Advocate Health chose and went live on dozens of AI tools, including the largest deployment of Microsoft’s Dragon Medical One, plus imaging algorithms like Aidoc and Rad AI; these efforts are expected to cut physician documentation time by over 50% and automate workflows such as prior authorizations, referrals, and coding.

-These examples show a clear shift: hospitals are moving from pilots to enterprise-scale AI deployments.
+These examples show a clear shift: hospitals are moving from pilots to AI workflow automation in healthcare.
 AI’s applications are diverse: ambient scribing and voice AI are at the forefront, with vendors like Epic (in partnership with Microsoft) and startups like Abridge rolling out tools to automatically capture and draft clinical notes.

 Other common use cases include virtual assistants for patient triage and follow-up, advanced imaging analytics (e.g., AI-assisted radiology and pathology), and predictive clinical decision support (warning of sepsis, readmissions, etc.).
 Health IT leaders note that workflow automation powered by AI – from voice documentation to intelligent scheduling – is as important as clinical AI.